Donald Pierce: Hunt for Wolverine

-Shortly after his return as seen during the "Hunt for Wolverine" storyline, Pierce and the Reavers were left in dire straits since they failed a couple of jobs as a unit.
-Worn down and nearly broken by hard times the cyborg posse took up one last job to earn enough cash for a total refit - exhuming the grave for the deceased Wolverine.
-They were disappointed to find that Logan's body had been removed from the Adamantium casing after Cylla Markham had cracked it open using a Molecular Rearranger.
-After a lengthy battle with the X-Men, Pierce and the others were rounded up and deposited into the care of Alpha Flight, as their attempt at grave robbery happened upon Canadian soil.
+Shortly after his return as seen during the "Hunt for Wolverine" storyline, Pierce and the Reavers are left in dire straits after failing a series of missions.
+The Reavers attempt to dig up Wolverine's body for money, but find that it has been removed from his grave.
+After a lengthy battle with the X-Men, Pierce and the others are rounded up and deposited into the care of Alpha Flight.